etseng02/remember/README.md

 * Free Study Mode

 ### Features in Progress:
-* Study mode (Testing user on cards and calculating next study interval)
+* Enhanced Study mode (Testing user on cards and calculating next study interval)
 * Syncing to server with authentication

 ## Getting Started